wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/describe-support-offerings-for-microsoft-365-services/includes/3-explain-service-level-agreements.md

     **Claim**
   :::column-end:::
   :::column:::
     A claim raises information about an incident.
-Your organization is responsible for submitting a claim on an incident, the details about the experienced downtime, affected users, and how it was attempted to resolve the incident.
+Your organization is responsible for submitting a claim on an incident.
+The organization should provide the details about the experienced downtime, affected users, and how it was attempted to resolve the incident.
 Microsoft is responsible for processing the claim.
   :::column-end:::
 :::row-end:::
 :::row:::